HEPData/hepdata-cli/README.md

 The uploaded submission can then be found from your [Dashboard](https://www.hepdata.net/dashboard/).
 The invitation cookie is sent in your original invitation email.
 You must have already claimed permissions by clicking the link in that email or from your [Dashboard](https://www.hepdata.net/dashboard/).
+Again, you will be prompted for a password, which must be [set](https://www.hepdata.net/lost-password/) if using CERN/ORCID login.
+The password can alternatively be passed as an argument to the CLI (```-p PASSWORD```) or API (```password=PASSWORD```).
+However, please be careful to keep your password secure, for example, by defining an encrypted environment variable for a CI/CD workflow.